This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Estimates are more granular, at the service level, and higher accuracy of estimates is required organizationally

-• Estimates are inclusive of cloud rate optimization and commitment-based discounts
+• Estimates are inclusive of cloud rate optimization, commitment-based discounts and carbon targets

 • Estimates are done on a regular cadence, documented consistently, but not automated

-• Stakeholder teams (Product, Leadership, Engineering, Finance) have access to cloud cost estimate data
+• FinOps Core and Allied Personas (Product, Leadership, Engineering, Finance, Sustainability) have access to cloud cost estimate data

 • Regular review cadence by FinOps team of estimate accuracy, and trends with stakeholder teams